-- Bella Vineyards & Wine Caves (Dry Creek Valley, Northern Sonoma): Even if this boutique winery weren't producing exceptional zinfandels, it'd still be a top stop for me since the place is so enchanting.
-Even the drive (down a one-lane road to its end) is an adventure, but the real payoff is the adorable barn fronted by century-old olive trees and the très chic cave where tasting can be enjoyed at café tables under hip dangling lamps.
-It's relaxed glamour worth seeing for yourself.
+- Bella Vineyards & Wine Caves (Dry Creek Valley): Even if this boutique winery weren't producing exceptional zinfandels, it'd still be a top stop for me since the place is so enchanting.
+Even the drive (down a one-lane road to its end) is an adventure, but the real payoff is the très chic cave where tasting can be enjoyed at café tables under hip dangling lamps.
+It's relaxed glamour worth experiencing for yourself.
 See p.
-173. - Ferrari-Carano Vineyards & Winery (Healdsburg, Northern Sonoma): With the most stunning landscaping in Northern Sonoma, this winery includes an Asian-inspired garden, a profusion of blooms (especially in spring), vast vineyard views, and sips of some pretty tasty wine.
+168. - Ferrari-Carano Vineyards & Winery (Healdsburg): With the most stunning landscaping in Northern Sonoma, this winery includes an Asian-inspired garden, a profusion of blooms (especially in spring), vast vineyard views, and sips of some pretty tasty wine.
 See p.
-172.

-• Preston of Dry Creek (Healdsburg, Northern Sonoma): Absolutely charming is the best way to describe this family-owned winery.
-A must-stop on any Northern Sonoma itinerary, it's got everything you could wish for in a country winery: beautiful grounds with an abundance of flora (and picnic tables!), a friendly tasting room in a cheery Victorian farmhouse setting, a large selection of wines to sip and buy, estategrown organic produce, homemade bread, and even a bocce ball court.
+168. - Preston of Dry Creek (Healdsburg): Absolutely charming is the best way to describe this family-owned winery.
+A must-stop on any Northern Sonoma itinerary, it's got everything you could wish for in a country winery: beautiful grounds with an abundance of flora (and picnic tables!), a friendly tasting room in a cheery Victorian farmhouse setting, a large selection of wines to sip and buy, estate-grown organic produce, homemade bread, and even a bocce ball court.
 See p.
-173.
+171.